telerik/blazor-docs/integrations/unit-testing-with-justmock.md

 ---
 title: Unit Testing With JustMock
 page_title: Unit Testing With JustMock
-description: Unit Test your Blazor apps with JustMock.
+description: Unit Test your Blazor apps by isolating the tested code from its dependencies with a mocking tool like JustMock.
+tags: unit test, JustMock, mock, mocking, mocking tool, mocking solution, mocking software, mocking framework, Blazor
 slug: unit-test-with-justmock
 position: 3
 ---